-Zontar, the thing from Venus is a 1966 made for TV sci-fi film about an alien, named Zontar, from Venus and its attempt at taking over Earth with the help of a bitter-yet-idealistic human scientist.
-It was directed by self-proclaimed Schlockmeister Larry Buchanan and based on the teleplay by Hillman Taylor and Buchanan.
-It is a low-budget 16mm film color remake of a Roger Corman film titled It Conquered the World, which also featured an alien invader from Venus.
+Zontar, the thing from Venus is a 1966 made for TV Sci-Fi Horror film about an alien from Venus named Zontar, and its attempt at taking over Earth with the aid of an idealistic but embittered human scientist.
+Directed by self-proclaimed "schlockmeister" Larry Buchanan and featuring a screenplay by Buchanan and Hillman Taylor, it's a low-budget, 16mm film color remake of Roger Corman's It Conquered the World, which also featured an alien invader from Venus.

 At a dinner party with their wives, NASA scientist Dr. Keith Ritchie (Tony Huston) reveals to his colleague Dr. Curt Taylor (John Agar) that he has secretly been in communication with a three-eyed, bat-winged alien from Venus named Zontar who he claims is coming to Earth to solve all of the world's problems.
 However, as soon as Zontar arrives on Earth via a fallen laser satellite it quickly becomes obvious that the skeletal black creature has a hidden agenda.

-The film was commisioned to pad out one of American International's television syndication packages and became one of Buchanan's best known work.
+The film was commisioned to pad out one of American International's television syndication packages and became one of Buchanan's best-known works.

 Zontar, the Thing from Venus contains examples of: